MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/ready.md

 ## Next steps

-- After you prepare your HPC landing zones, start looking into what your [migration](./migrate.md) will look like.
+- After you prepare your HPC landing zone, start looking into what your [migration](./migrate.md) will look like.
 - See the overall [HPC landing zone accelerator](../azure-hpc/azure-hpc-landing-zone-accelator.md).